-- Article 35.
-Recognition and Enforcement - 1.
-An arbitral award, irrespective of the country in which it was made, shall be recognized as binding and, upon application in writing to the competent court, shall be enforced subject to the provisions of this article and of article 36. - 2.
-The party relying on an award or applying for its enforcement shall supply the duly authenticated original award or a duly certified copy thereof, and the original arbitration agreement referred to in article 7 or a duly certified copy thereof.
-If the award or agreement is not made in an official language of Canada, the party shall supply a duly certified translation thereof into such language. - Article 36.
-Grounds for Refusing Recognition or Enforcement
+Article 35.
+Recognition and enforcement

+- 1. An arbitral award, irrespective of the country in which it was made, shall be recognised as binding and, upon application in writing to the competent court, shall be enforced subject to the provisions of this article and of article 36. - The party relying on an award or applying for its enforcement shall supply the duly authenticated original award or a duly certified copy thereof, and the original arbitration agreement referred to in article 7 or a duly certified copy thereof.
+If the award or agreement is not made in English, the party shall supply a duly certified translation thereof into English.

+Article 36.
+Grounds for refusing recognition or enforcement